Privy digging: Items recovered

 An iron pontiled soda or beer bottle, c.
 1855.

 Privy digging is directly linked to antique bottle collecting.
 Glass or clay bottles are the most likely items to be found in an average 19th century privy.
 Yet, more often than not they are found prohibitively damaged.
 This may be due to the large number of brickbats and stones which are found at all levels of the privy.
 Excavators have theorized that at least some of them were thrown in with the intention of crushing down the contents of the vault, so it could be used longer without needing to be cleaned.
 The high percentage of broken items is one reason why privy digging is one of the most unpredictable and arduous methods of attempting to form a bottle collection.

 Pontiled medicine bottles, ink bottles, beer and soda bottles, and many others, particularly those manufactured between the 1830s-1860s are among the most sought after and can sell for thousands of dollars each.
 However, in reality an average pontiled find discovered while privy digging is worth less than twenty dollars.
 Even these are not discovered consistently in most locations.

 Not unlike old stamps and coins invariably they are required to be in mint or very good condition to be sufficiently interesting to a serious bottle collector.
-An enormous quantity of rare bottles are known to exist in private collections, museums, museum and university basements, and elsewhere but these prime examples are seldom found on average privy digs.
+An enormous quantity of rare bottles are known to exist in private collections, museums, and university basements, and elsewhere but these prime examples are seldom found on average privy digs.
 In fact a high percentage of all valuable bottles and related containers were never buried in privies, dumps or elsewhere; these are known as “attic” bottles among privy diggers and bottle collectors.

-There are exceptions and over time some groups of regularly active diggers, operating in good locations, will encounter thousands of antique bottles and other interesting things.
-The vast majority of items will be very common examples of nominal value and not very useful to serious collectors, historians, or archaeologists.
+There are exceptions and over time some groups of regularly active diggers, operating in good locations, will encounter thousands of antique bottles and other artifacts.
+The vast majority of items will be very common examples of nominal value, unlikely to be of use to serious collectors, historians, or archaeologists.

 Not unlike dump diggers privy diggers may also encounter miscellaneous tableware (banded ware, redware, mocha, and other slipwares), stoneware, occasionally clay pipes, doll parts, tea set pieces, marbles, buttons, chamber pots, decorative porcelain pot lids and bases used for pomades and skin creams, bone or ivory toothbrush handles, hard-rubber combs and hair picks, ambrotypes, and other objects which are usually broken or damaged.

 Most of these items were valueless and intentionally discarded into the privy, others fell through the opening in the outhouse seat, and some were lost at the hands of small children.
 In each instance the insides of active vaults were very caustic environments, the highly toxic ingredients causing most things to break down and rot very quickly.